2023 Parent Handbook

 In accordance with Federal Law and U.S. Department of Agriculture policy, this institution is prohibited from discriminating on the basis of race, color, national origin, sex, age, or disability.
 To file a complaint of discrimination, write USDA, Director, Office of Adjudication, 1400 Independence Avenue, SW, Washington, D.C .
 20250-9410 or call (866) 632-9992 (Voice).
 Individuals who are hearing impaired or have speech disabilities may contact USDA through the Federal Relay Service at (800) 877-8339; or (800) 845-6136 (Spanish).
 USDA is an equal opportunity provider and employer.
 10-2 It is the policy of the Indiana Department of Education not to discriminate on the basis of race, color, religion, sex, national origin, age, or disability, in its programs, activities, or employment policies as required by the Indiana Civil Rights Laws (I.C.
 22-9-1), Title VI and VII (Civil Rights Act of 1964), the Equal Pay Act of 1973, Title IX (Educational Amendments), Section 504 (Rehabilitation Act of 1973), and the Americans with Disabilities Act (42 USCS § 12101,et.seq.).
 Inquiries regarding compliance by the Indiana Department of Education with Title IX and other civil rights laws may be directed to the Human Resources Director, Indiana Department of Education, 151 West Ohio Street, Indianapolis, IN 46204, or by telephone to 317-232- 6610, or the Director of the Office for Civil Rights, U.S. Department of Education, 111 North Canal Street, Suite 1053, Chicago, IL 60606-7204.
 This institution is an equal opportunity provider.

-Summer Enrichment is designed for pre-K and elementary-aged children who attend school in the district where Summer Enrichment is offered.
-Please see Enrichment Site pages for age restrictions.
-Registration for Summer Enrichment is required each summer.
+Summer Days is designed for Pre-K and elementary-aged children who attend school in the district where Summer Days is offered.
+Please see our individual camp pages on our website for age restrictions.
+Registration for Summer Days is required each summer.
 Registering is easy and parents are encouraged to register online at www.ayskids.org/summer.

 - Completed registration online including child and parent information, emergency and authorized pick-up contacts, health record for each child, and signed terms agreement.